 Routinely look ahead to what might be next.
 Maintain a running list of ways to expand.
 Think of new things you could offer your readers.
 Keep your eyes and ears open for things your target audience is looking for but can’t find.
 Follow the pioneers and the movers & shakers in your niche; even if you don’t actively participate in the conversation, know what they’re talking about.
 Stay informed.

 16. Google is your (best) friend

 I’m bummed I can’t help all of you who email me with questions.
 But honestly?
-A lot of the time, I just google an answer for you anyway.
+When I’m able to answer, a lot of the time I just google an answer for you anyway.
 That’s my little secret.
 Do it enough an you’ll eventually become a googling ninja and then you can figure out just about anything.
 (And here’s what I do when I get errors and warnings.)

 17. Keep going

 Settle in for the long haul.
 Building a successful blog is a hard road.
 You’re not going to see results overnight.
 Weeks will go by and you’ll hear only crickets.
 You’ll wonder if it’s worth it.
 Comments and followers will be few and far between (if there at all).
 You won’t make a penny for months.
 Believe me, it’s normal.
 So normal.
 Nine out of ten bloggers have been there.
 I certainly have.
 Just keep going.